-The need to present their work in a balanced and clear fashion, combined with presentations' requirements intend to develop learners' professional attitudes both individually and in teams basis.
+The need to present their work in a balanced and clear fashion, combined with presentations' requirements intend to develop learners' professional attitudes both individually and in team basis.

-D1 plan, manage and organize work within time constraints, both individually and as part of a team
+D1 plan, manage and organize work within time constraints, both individually and as part of a team writing, presentations, group work, within constraints of time and using high academic standards.

-D7 demonstrate literacy and numeracy sills
+- D2 engage openly with diverse perspectives - D7 demonstrate literacy and numeracy sills

-Acquisition of D1, D2, D7, D8 skills will be developed throughout the course thanks to essay writing, presentations, group work, within constraints of time and using high academic standards.
+Acquisition of D1, D2, D7, D8 skills will be developed throughout the course thanks to essay